17 minutes in a hotel room with Peter Frampton on David Bowie’s Glass Spider Tour

 By Steve Newton Fanny: The Right to Rock, a music documentary currently streaming on Crave, gets the inside scoop on the very first all-female rock band to get signed to a major label.
 If you’ve never heard of Fanny, don’t be too surprised.
 The way the groundbreaking quartet was overlooked in the history of rock … Continue reading Fanny: The Right to Rock shines a light on underdogs from the ’70s

-Newt’s top 10 Vancouver concerts to see in the first half of 2023
+Newt’s top 10 Vancouver concerts in January

 Newt’s top 10 (or 11) things to do in Vancouver this week, July 24 to 28